Wolf3s/xbmc4xbox-python/python/Doc/library/xml.etree.elementtree.rst

       Creates and returns a tree iterator for the root element.
-The iterator loops over all elements in this tree, in section order.  *tag* is the tag to look for (default is to return all elements).
+The iterator loops over all elements in this tree, in section order.  *tag* is the tag to look for (default is to return all elements)

    .. method:: iterfind(match)